-Al.1 This Determination may be cited as the ASD Employment Determination 2020 and provides terms and conditions of employment for all employees of ASD below Senior Executive Service.

-A1.2 Managers and supervisors of ASD employees, including members of the ADF who supervise ASD employees, must apply the provisions of this Determination in an appropriate manner and in accordance with the ASD Values, ASD Employment Principles and ASD Code of Conduct.

-A1.3 Upon the commencement of this Determination, the following determinations made pursuant to section 38A(3) of the Intelligence Services Act 2001 will be revoked and will cease to be of effect:
+- A1.1 This Determination may be cited as the ASD Employment Determination 2023 and provides terms and conditions of employment for all employees of ASD below Senior Executive Service. - A1.2 Managers and supervisors of ASD employees, including members of the ADF who supervise ASD employees, must apply the provisions of this Determination in an appropriate manner and in accordance with the ASD Values, ASD Employment Principles and ASD Code of Conduct. - A1.3 Upon the commencement of this Determination, the following determinations made pursuant to section 38A(3) of the Intelligence Services Act 2001 will be revoked and will cease to be of effect: - a.
+ASD Terms and Conditions of Employment (non-SES) Determination 2020 - b.
+ASD Terms and Conditions of Employment (non-SES) Determination 2020 (Amendment) 2022 Pay Increase - A1.4 This Determination commences operation on 8 September 2023. - A1.5 This Determination will continue in force until: - a. it is expressly replaced in its entirety by another determination made under section 38A of the Intelligence Services Act 2001, or - b. it is revoked. - A1.6 This Determination will be read and interpreted in conjunction with the National Employment Standards (NES).

-- a.
-ASD Determination, Terms and Conditions (ASD Employment Conditions (non-SES)) Determination 2018; - b.
-ASD Determination, Terms and Conditions (ASD Overseas Conditions) Determination 2018; - c.
-ASD Determination, Terms and Conditions (ASD Overseas Conditions) Determination 2018 Operational Support Allowance, Operational Hours Allowance amendment; - d.
-ASD Determination, Terms and Conditions (ASD Overseas Conditions) Determination 2018 Long-term overseas posting conditions, Public transport and school transport costs, Compassionate travel and approved clubs, Summer schools and foreign language training amendment; - e.
-Determination under the ASD Determination, Terms and Conditions (ASD Employment Conditions (non-SES) Determination 2018: ASD Service Allowance Determination (Non-SES) 2020; - f.
-Determination under the ASD Determination, Terms and Conditions (ASD Employment Conditions (non-SES) Determination 2018: Restriction of International Travel; - g.
-Determination under ASD Employment Conditions (non-SES) Determination 2018 (No.1 of 2018) Part Day Travel Allowance amendment; - h.
-Determination under ASD Employment Conditions (non-SES) Determination 2018 (No.1 of 2019) Education assistance amendment; - i.
-Determination under ASD Employment Conditions (non-SES) Determination 2018 (No.2 of 2019) District Allowance amendment; - j.
-Determination under ASD Employment Conditions (non-SES) Determination 2018 (No.3 of 2019) Travel costs amendment; and k.
-Determination under ASD Employment Conditions (non-SES) Determination 2018 (No.4 of 2019) Disturbance allowance, pet relocation expenses & temporary accommodation allowance.

-Al.4 This Determination commences operation on 9 September 2020.

-A1.5 This Determination will continue in force until:

-- a. it is expressly replaced in its entirety by another determination made under section 38A of the Intelligence Services Act 2001; or - b. it is revoked.

-Al.6 This Determination will be read and interpreted in conjunction with the National Employment Standards (NES).
 Where there is an inconsistency between this Determination and the NES, and the NES provides a greater benefit, the NES provision will apply to the extent of the inconsistency.